michael-gazda/nameservice/spec/01_concepts.md

 There are three concepts within the nameservice module:
  - Storing name value data
  - Managing the buying and ownership of names
- - Querying existing name information from the store
+ - Querying existing name information from the Store

 ### Storing name value data